gnp/AssayJava/README.md

 # README

-AssayJava contains code you can use to perform "assays" of data sets from databases or flat files or other data sources to help you understand the variability of the data.
+AssayJava contains code you can use to perform &ldquo;assays&rdquo; of data sets from databases or flat files or other data sources to help you understand the variability of the data.

 I have used this to validate what people told me about what was *supposedly* in the data set they were going to have me depend on.
-I would get the data file from them, run an assay and then ask them all the follow up questions like "wait, what does it mean when the `order_date` field contains the text '`X`' instead of a date?".
+I would get the data file from them, run an assay and then ask them all the follow up questions like &ldquo;wait, what does it mean when the `order_date` field contains the text &lsquo;`X`&rsquo; instead of a date?&rdquo;

-Here's a simple example code fragment from one of the unit tests.
+Here&rsquo;s a simple example code fragment from one of the unit tests.
 It sets up an input source to read from a tab-separated values text stream and outputs the assay results to the console: